tmistele/SphericalClusterMass.jl/README.md

     G_covariance=diagm((1e2 .* [.3, .2, .1] .* u"Msun/pc^2") .^ 2),
     # Extrapolate beyond last data point assuming G ~ 1/R.
     # Corresponds to a singular isothermal sphere.
+    # To extrapolate assuming an NFW profile, see `ExtrapolateNFW` below.
     extrapolate=ExtrapolatePowerDecay(1),
     # Interpolate linearly between discrete data points in "R-space".
     # - Quadratic interpolation is also a good choice, but a bit slower.